 |Extremely likely||Likely||Neither likely nor unlikely||Unlikely||Extremely unlikely||Don't know||Total responses|

 Would you recommend us?
 Please take the Friends and Family Test in Reception each time you visit, or click on the poll above if you haven't already.

-Would you like to know how to get the most out of your 10 minute appointment?
+Get the most out of your 10 minute appointment